Gianfi90/AI-For-Trading/README.md

 # AI-For-Trading
-Code repository for Udacity nanodegree program Artificial Intelligence for Trading projects
+This repository contains my implementation of the code projects for Udacity's nanodegree program Artificial Intelligence for Trading.